cscwcu/workshops/python-and-ml/06_jupyter_notebooks.md

    - **Self-Contained Documents:** Jupyter Notebooks can serve as comprehensive documents that include code, results, visualizations, and narrative text all in one place.
 This makes them excellent for creating reports, tutorials, and presentations.
    - **Export Options:** Notebooks can be exported in various formats such as HTML, PDF, and slides, making it easy to share and present work.

+### Exercise 6.1

+Let's try using OpenCV to load and display an image in a Jupyter Notebook.
+Follow these steps: